JaKXz/jakxz.github.io/README.md

-👋🏽 hey, thanks for stopping by!
+👋🏽 thanks for stopping by!
 My friends call me Jay, or JK.

 ## [👨🏽‍💻 work](/resume):